gayathrik89/noticefeed/README.md

 3. Clear the drupal cache after enabing the module : Go to ?q=admin/config/development/performance and click "Clear all caches".

-4. Now hit the following url <domain_name>/noticedatadisplay, detais will be fetched from the Gazette REST API.
+4. Now hit the following url <domain_name>/noticedatadisplay, details will be fetched from the Gazette REST API.